akshit113/predicting-hit-songs_on_spotify_using_ANNs/README.md

  - `get_dummies` creates one-hot vectors of the training and test labels.
 Alternatively, you can use `to_categorical` function

 **Step 3**.
 Create a Sequential Feedforward Neural Network using `get_model` <br/>
  - be careful when designing the model.
-Here input_size will the number of columns in x_test (one-hot encoded training set).
+Here `input_size` will the number of columns in x_test (one-hot encoded training set).
  In this case, it is `16`.
 Similarly, in output layer, i.e. `output_size` will be equal no. of classes.
 For example, for binary classification it will be `2`.
  It also must have a `softmax` activation function in order to get model predictions in the form of fuzzy class-probablities
  - `compile` the model using loss function, optimizer, and metric: Here, we have chosen `binary_crossentropy` as the loss function since we are performing classification task.
-Optimiser is `SGD` and metric is `accuracy`
+Optimiser is `SGD` which stands for 'Stochastic Gradient Descent' and metric is `accuracy`

 **Step 4**.
 Fit the data on training set and evaluate the model performance on test_set using `fit_and_evaluate` <br/>
  - `fit` the training data `(x_train, y_train)` in the model using `model.fit` method